 The property is 111 acres of shrubby wetlands flanking Ballaine Road on the north side of Goldstream Creek.
-The property is an important “link”, connecting State-owned public recreation lands on the east and west sides of Ballaine Road that are part of the Goldstream Public Use Area.
+The property is an important link in the Goldstream Valley Greenbelt, connecting State-owned public recreation lands on the east and west sides of Ballaine Road that are part of the Goldstream Public Use Area.
 The property is a prominent part of the open space and scenic views Fairbanks residents enjoy when traveling on this road.
-It is used by skiers, dog-mushers, and of course berry-pickers!
+It is used by skiers, dog-mushers, and of course, berry-pickers!